RChakravarthi-0709/Django-Automation-Script/README.md

+OPEN RAW FILE FOR ORIGINAL FORMATTING OF README

 Sample automation script to find square of number 5 and render it in 127.0.0.1:8000/app1/
 STEPS:
 0.5: Import necessary libraries. eg, subprocess, os and sys